sparkbox/standard/meetups/README.md

  - Food in building

 **12:30pm**
- - Dismiss for food, conversation, and ping-pong
+ - Dismiss for food, conversation, and ping-pong (mention feedback form)

 **1pm**
+ - Tweet feedback form
  - Follow up blog post (must have owner before leaving the meetup)
  - Cleanup (from all the food mess, etc)